pschua/pschua.github.io/_posts/2024-10-20-finally-my-first-post.md

 It's a hassle to maintain, especially cause it's a total from-zero built with no starter template or well-written documentation on how to maintain thanks to its lazy developer.

-Also it's another avenue for cost cutting in this cost-cutting era.
+It's also another avenue for cost cutting in this cost-cutting era.

-I'm glad killing it was easy and I managed to back up all the posts, although I don't plan to repost those old stuff.
+I'm glad killing it was easy, and I backed up all the posts, although I don't plan to repost those old stuff.

 Many of those are outdated, and probably some LLMs already gobbled the knowledge up.